 Security Threats

-There are a number of ways in which an attacker may attempt to compromise the security within a SOA ecosystem.
-The two primary sources of attack are third parties attempting to subvert interactions between legitimate participants and entities that are participating but attempting to subvert other participants, and are attacks on the security concerns listed in section 5.2.1.
+There are a number of ways in which an attacker may attempt to compromise the security within a SOA ecosystem, primarily as attacks on the security concerns listed in section 5.2.1.
+The two primary sources of attack are (1) third parties attempting to subvert interactions between legitimate participants and (2) entities that are participating but attempting to subvert other participants.

 In a SOA ecosystem where there may be multiple ownership boundaries and trust boundaries, it is important to understand these threats and protections that must be effective.
-In order to participate, an entity must set a trust relationship with its consumers and other services in the ecosystem.
-The threat model lists some common threats to service interactions that relate to the core security concepts listed in Section 5.2.1.
 Each technology choice in the realization of a SOA-based system can potentially have many threats to consider.
 Although these threats are not unique to SOA and can be mitigated by applying cryptographic techniques (digital signatures, encryption, and various cryptographic protocols) and security technologies, it is important that such threats are understood in order to provide solutions for thwarting such attacks and minimizing risk.

 Message alteration